terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

     ```
     NOTE: if you get an error due to default network not being present, run `gcloud compute networks create default --subnet-mode=auto` and retry the commands.

-1. To verify things have sync'ed and the policy controller is installed, you can again use `gcloud` to check status:
+1. To verify things have synced and Policy Controller is installed, you can again use `gcloud` to check status:

     ```bash
     gcloud alpha container hub config-management status --project $PROJECT_ID